Connect file storage to a dedicated server

 -

-At the end of the block, add the desired route:
+At the end of the block, add a route:

 up route add -net <ip_address> netmask <mask> gw <gateway>